Core Idea

 Why It Matters

-Decision framework: The key insight is distinguishing incidental duplication (syntactically similar code representing different evolving concepts) from essential duplication (truly shared behavior).
+The key distinction is between incidental duplication (syntactically similar code representing different evolving concepts) and essential duplication (truly shared behavior).
 Code replication works best for stable, simple utilities.
 For complex domain logic or frequently changing functionality, the maintenance overhead of replication typically outweighs the coupling costs of shared code.

 Sources